 Students can get in touch with Karen concerning:

 - Academic advising, including courses at German universities, directed reading, and honors thesis research.

 - General advising and concerns.

-Karen's courses include Contemporary Theater, Split Images: A Century of Cinema, and Culture and Politics in Modern Germany.
+Karen's courses include Contemporary Theater and Split Images: A Century of Cinema.

 Leah Muir (Lecturer)